collegevine/activerecord-pg-format-db-structure/README.md

 Returns an SQL string from raw PgQuery statements.

-Relying mostly on `PgQuery.deparse`, but applying some formatting using the [anbt-sql-formatter](https://github.com/sonota88/anbt-sql-formatter) gem on select & insert statements.
+Relying mostly on `PgQuery.deparse`, and does a best effort to add some indentation where possible.

 ## Development